dcf21/star-charter/README.md

 * `mag_max` - Used to regulate the size of stars.
 A star of this magnitude is drawn with size mag_size_norm.
 Also, this is the brightest magnitude of star which is shown in the magnitude key below the chart.
 * `mag_min` - The faintest magnitude of star which we draw
 * `magnitude_key` - Boolean (0 or 1) indicating whether to draw a key to the magnitudes of stars under the star chart
+* `mag_size_maximum_permitted` - The maximum permitted radius of a star, mm.
+If this is exceeded, all stars are made smaller.
 * `mag_size_norm` - The radius of a star of magnitude `mag_max` (default 1.0)
 * `mag_step` - The magnitude interval between the samples shown on the magnitude key under the chart
 * `maximum_dso_count` - The maximum number of deep-sky objects to draw.
 If this is exceeded, only the brightest objects are shown.